sentinel-endring/insar-norway-change-detection/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

--   Norwegian Ground Motion Service (insar.ngu.no) for providing the InSAR data.
+This work has been partly funded by the Norwegian Space Agency, contract number 74CO2504.
--   The developers of the many open-source libraries used in this project, including NumPy, Pandas, Flask, GeoPandas, Rasterio, and Matplotlib.
+This work would not been possible without Norwegian Ground Motion Service (insar.ngu.no) for providing the InSAR data.